Kendall Whittier Main Street Impact

 With 43 new businesses opening since 2013, occupancy in Whittier Square now stands at 100%.
 Throughout the greater Kendall Whittier district, another 50 new businesses have opened.
 In all, Kendall Whittier Main Street (KWMS) has seen a total of 360 jobs created and $164 million private dollars reinvested.

-KWMS – nestled in one of the most diverse neighborhoods in Tulsa – fulfills its mission to promote and restore Kendall Whittier as a thriving, walkable and welcoming community for living and working, by providing leadership and volunteer opportunities for all who want to participate in the district’s revitalization.
+Nestled in one of the most diverse neighborhoods in Tulsa, KWMS provides leadership and volunteer opportunities for all who want to participate in the district’s revitalization.

 In efforts to rehabilitate historic properties, bring in new businesses and support the city’s economic base, Kendall Whittier Main Street never loses sight of the individuals.
 KWMS is dedicated to maintaining an affordable district instead of pricing people out.
 This is what makes Kendall Whittier so special – progress without marginalization.

 We welcome you to download our 2022 Impact Report in English or Spanish (February release) or the 2022 Mid-Year Report (September release) to learn more about KWMS activities and accomplishments.
 Or review our organizational vision for Kendall Whittier’s future.

 For more information on the Oklahoma Main Street Program, visit the Oklahoma Department of Commerce website.